Mr-Markus/ZigbeeNet/README.md

 With ZigbeeNet you can develop your own .NET application which communicates with zigbee devices

+## Important

+This library is still under development

+## Contributing

+Feel free to open an issue if you have any idea or enhancement.
+If you want to implement on code create a fork and open a pull request

 ## License
 ZigbeeNET is provided under [The MIT License](https://github.com/Mr-Markus/ZigbeeNet/blob/master/LICENSE).